 Ok, one more alternative for standing overhead presses.
 Since it’s one of my favorite lifts I’ve given it some thought.

-The Z-Press is a great alternative for standing overhead pressing and probably better than kneeling.
-Check out this video on Z-pressing
+The Z-Press is a great alternative for standing overhead pressing and is probably better than kneeling.

 8. Pay attention to flooring thickness

 Every inch counts… when you’ve got low ceilings.
 Flooring is a big part of a home gym.
 A good floor is necessary to protect your floor and weights while they also dampen noise.
 For that reason, many people go for a thick gym floor.